tobixen/calendar-cli/USER_GUIDE.md

 Those commands are made mostly for making `kal` more convenient to use.
 Many of the commands are optimized for the work flows of the primary author.
 I may eventually decide to "hide" the more obscure commands from the `--help` overview.
 (TODO: figure out if subcommands can be grouped in the help printed by click)

-* fix_tasks_interactive - go through all tasks that are missing categories, due date, priority, duration (technically, DTSTART) and ask interactively for values.
+* interactive set-task-attribs - go through all tasks that are missing categories, due date, priority, duration (technically, DTSTART) and ask interactively for values.
-* agenda - list up some of the upcoming events plus some of the upcoming tasks
-* interactive_config - (TODO: NOT IMPLEMENTED YET).
+* interactive update-config - (TODO: NOT IMPLEMENTED YET).
 This one is not used by the primary author and is probably under-tested.
 Its primary intention is to make it easy for others to use the tool.
+* agenda - list up some of the upcoming events plus some of the upcoming tasks

 ## Global options